apnguyen1/floor-it/README.md

-# Frontend README

 ## Overview

-This is the frontend for Floor It!
-It is built using React and utilizes the Web Speech Recognition API for speech-to-text functionality.
-The frontend communicates with a backend server via REST APIs.
+This is the backend for Floor It!
+It is built with Python and will be used to primary process local file and occasional API JSON  to create categories for our application!

-## Backend
+## Frontend

-You can find our backend repo linked [here!](https://github.com/apnguyen1/floor-it)
+You can find our frontend repo linked [here!](https://github.com/apnguyen1/react-floor-it)

 ## Table of Contents